sajjadabd/python-course-player/README.md

 ## Installation

+0 .
+First of all , Install `Python` on your computer

 Before you get started, ensure that you have Python 3 installed on your computer.
 You can download and install Python from the official website by visiting the following link:

 ```shell